Chooloo/koler/README.md

 # Incoming Call UI
 When incoming call is.... coming, The app deploys a UI that makes everything easier.
 Using swipes and minimalism, making everything more beatiful and intuitive.
+When someone calls you, before you answer you can:
+* Reject with a sms
+* Reject with a timer
+* Answer with a timer
+When in an active call you can:
+* Use keypad
+* Reject with timer
+* Mute, speaker, add call and all that bla bla

 # Swipes
 The app's main goal is to be more intuitive and comfortable,